AdvancedPhotonSource/cohere/docs/source/config_data.rst

     AA1_min_pts = 5

 - AA1_eps:
 | Used in the 'AutoAliens1' method.
 If not given it will default to 1.1.
-Used in the clustering algorithm.
+Defines neighborhood Used in the clustering algorithm.
 | example:
 ::